Eurydia/notes-singularity/Computer science/Data structures/Stack.md

 **Definition**: A **stack** is an ordered collection of elements.
 Elements of a stack are removed in the reserved order in which they are inserted, called **last-in-first-out**.

-A stack data structure can be represented with three attributes: stack size, top position, and an array or other data structure to store the data.

 ## Operations

 **Definition**: The **PUSH** operation adds an element onto the top of the stack. **Pushing** an element onto a full stack results in an error called **stack overflow**.